Spherical Tropicalization: Introduction

-and determine what are the possible invariant factors of this matrix.
-The tropicalization of this variety is drawn in Figure \ref{tropexam5}.
-The lightly shaded area is the rest of the valuation cone.
+which allows to easily find its possible invariant factors.
+The tropicalization of this variety is a striped area in Figure \ref{tropexam5}.
+The gray area is the rest of the valuation cone.

-If the closed subvariety $Y=V(I)$ does not admit a parametrization, one has to take the valuations of equations that $Y$ satisfies to impose restrictions on the possible invariant factors of invertible matrices with entries in $K$, and then find which numbers bounded by these restrictions appear as invariant factors of such matrices.
-For instance, if $I=(x_{11}^2x_{12}-x_{22}^5+x_{11}x_{21}^3-1)$, then any matrix $(x_{ij}(t))$ with entries in $K$, that satisfies the equations of $I$, must satisfy: